space-apes/recursionist-quickstarts/meanQuickstart/meanQuickstartScratchpad.md

 - can load modules on demand ("lazy loading")
 ## COMPONENTS
 - generate with `ng generate component NAMEHERE`
+    - declares component in app module
+    - creates all component files
 - define views. sets of screen elements can choose from / modify
 - must be declared in exactly 1 NgModule `declarations: in modulefile`
 - use services. (specific functionality not directly related to views)